 To realise Swiggy’s dream of fitting a 3-sided marketplace into a mobile app, the team needed to tackle several big bets that had never been undertaken before.

-In 2013, one such bet was the ability of Swiggy's delivery partners to complete complex tasks using a small-screen average-performance smartphone — a device that had just entered the market and was unfamiliar for most.
+Back in the day, one such bet was the ability of Swiggy's delivery partners to complete complex tasks using a small-screen average-performance smartphone — a device that had just entered the market and was unfamiliar for most.

 To help delivery partners use smartphones efficiently, the team delved deeper into their possible interactions with the app, to organise information appropriately.
 Only relevant information was shown on the screen, which helped first-time smartphone-using delivery partners carry out their tasks with the least possible actions.

 All the other necessary data was moved to the consumer app to ensure that they had all the information available from the beginning.
 To reduce the need for consumers to reach out to delivery partners, a GPS tracker was introduced to display real-time food prep, order and delivery status.